Why small businesses need more than one business insurance policy

 These common types of coverage can help cover losses related to your business’ risks:

-Many small business owners opt for general liability insurance since it can cover some of the most common risks, such as slip-and-fall injuries and damage to property that belongs to someone else.
-General liability coverage can also cover:
+Many small business owners opt for general liability insurance since it can cover some of the most common risks, including:

 1. Accidental injuries that involve your business and anyone who is not an employee.
-For example, a customer breaks their arm after slipping on a wet floor at your shop and wants you to cover medical expenses.
+For example, a customer suffers a slip-and-fall injury, breaking their arm after slipping on a wet floor at your shop and wants you to cover medical expenses.
 Your business insurance could help pay those bills.

 2. Damage to other people’s property.
 If you accidentally break a customer’s window while making a repair, your coverage could help pay for its replacement.